 Check out my guest post on the Social Media Examiner blog below.
 I would never have achieved the kind of reach and shares it got, had I posted it on my own blog.

 In 2015, publishing your content is no longer restricted to posting on your own blog.
-Now social networks like LinkedIn, are encouraging writers to publish on their own channel.
+Now social networks like LinkedIn, are encouraging writers to publish on their own channels.

 This also benefits business owners because it allows them to build a following of readers wherever their audience is.
 LinkedIn users are more likely to read your article on LinkedIn than click on an external link to go to your blog.